Bako Christine Abia: Political career and controversy

-In 2010, Christine fought with the Local Council 5 chairman, Richard Andama Ferua during council meeting that was held in Arua municipality to address the wrangles between the municipal law enforcement officers and illegal vendors who were accused of beating up law enforcement officers with metal bars on the orders of the resident district commissioner, Ibrahim Abiriga.
+In 2010, Christine fought with the Local Council 5 chairman, Richard Adam Ferua during council meeting that was held in Arua municipality to address the wrangles between the municipal law enforcement officers and illegal vendors who were accused of beating up law enforcement officers with metal bars on the orders of the resident district commissioner, Ibrahim Abiriga.
 While at the ninth Parliament, she was mentioned among the 34 who have spoken less than five times, and of which 29 of them belong to the ruling National Resistance Movement party.
 She is the National Treasurer for Alliance for National Transformation.